nemster/fund_manager/README.md

 Exchange fund units for any coin in the fund or a specific coin.
 The method emits the `WithdrawFromFundEvent` that contains:
 - the amount of fund units burnt
-- the name of the DeFi protocols where the withdraw happened
+- the name of the DeFi protocols the withdraw happened from

 ```
 CALL_METHOD